JeremyRand/namecoin.org/docs/faq/index.md

 ### How are names represented?

 Names and values are attached to special coins with a value of 0.01 NMC.
 Updates are performed by creating a transaction with the name's previous coin as input.
 Think of it like a colored coin.
+As far as Namecoin's consensus layer is concerned, names and their values are arbitrary binary blobs; any semantics assigned to those binary blobs (e.g. names being ASCII and values being JSON) are solely conventions used by higher-layer applications (e.g. ncdns).

 ### What if I spend that special coin by mistake?